-What is Claret wine?
+What is Claret Wine?

 Claret is a generic term that some British use for the red wines of Bordeaux.
-This term dates back to the middle ages and was most prevalent in the 1700s and 1800s England but can still be seen today.
+This term dated back to the middle ages and was most prevalent in the 1700s and 1800s England but can still be seen today.

-Winemaking blends that include Merlot, Cabernet Sauvignon, Cabernet Franc, and sometimes Petit Verdot that are made in California, Oregon, or Washington use the term Claret.
+More modern uses of the term Claret include labeling American-made Bordeaux-style blends.
+Winemaking blends that include Merlot, Cabernet Sauvignon, Cabernet Franc, and sometimes Petit Verdot made in California, Oregon, or Washington use the term Claret.

 Some red Bordeaux wines from France also sport the name Claret or Clairet.
 However, these are only put on bottles meant for exporting from the Bordeaux region to England.

 The term Claret is not legally protected like Bordeaux or Champagne so that anyone can use it, and there is no official meaning.

 The word “claret” itself comes from the French word “clairet,” which means “clear” or “light-colored.”
 It then evolved into the word “claret,” which was used to describe the red wines of Bordeaux.

 Claret is not to be confused with the French white wine grape Clairette.
 Besides, there is no relation between them besides that they sound the same and have the exact name origin.

 Claret is loosely related to the American term Meritage.
 Unlike Claret, Meritage is trademarked.
 This is a term that some producers in America, mainly in the Napa wine region of California, will use for their Bordeaux-style red or white wine blends.
 Claret is only used for Bordeaux blends or Bordeaux-style red wines.